noahpolimon/reiter/README.md

 `.sizeHint()` (experimental)
 - Returns a tuple containing a lower bound and upper bound of the length of the remaining items in the iterator.
 A lower bound of value `std.math.maxInt(usize)` or/and an upper bound of value `null` represent an unknown or infinite length.
+- This method, if defined by an implementation, should return correct values.

 `.nth(n)`
 - Advances the iterator by `n`, then returns the next element.
 Returns `null` if the iterator is consumed before `n` is reached.

+`.count()`
+- Consumes the iterator to count its number of elements.

+`.any(predicate)`
+- Returns `true` on finding the first element for which the predicate is true.
+- Consumes the iterator completely if none of the elements returns `true` for the predicate or if only the last element does.

+`.all(predicate)`
+- Returns `true` if all the elements of the iterator for which the predicate is true, short-circuiting on the first element for which the predicate is false.

 `.min()`
 - Consumes the iterator to obtain the minimum value from the iterator.
 Type of `Item` should be comparable.

 `.max()`
 - Consumes the iterator to obtain the maximum value from the iterator.
 Type of `Item` should be comparable.

-`.count()`
-- Consumes the iterator to count its number of elements.

 `.forEach(func)`
 - Consumes the iterator and applies the function on each elements.
 This method does not yield anything.